-Re-thinking the Middle East
+Re-thinking the Middle East:

 Values, Interests and Security Concerns in Western Policies toward Iraq and the Wider region, 1918–2010

-Organizing team: Dr Lars Berger, Dr Sarah Leonard, Dr Christian Kaunert, Dr Gaynor Johnson, (all Salford University)
+Organising team: Dr Lars Berger, Dr Sarah Leonard, Dr Christian Kaunert, Dr Gaynor Johnson, (all Salford University)

 Twice within the last one hundred years, Western

 powers have tried to significantly alter the configuration of the Middle Eastern political order.

-Keynote lectures delivered by Professor Charles Tripp (SOAS) and Professor Erik Goldstein
+Keynote lectures delivered by Professor Charles Tripp (SOAS) and Professor Erik Goldstein (Boston University).

 About the speakers